obutov/AIND-Sudoku-master/README.md

 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: *Diagonal sudoku problem is no different from how constraint propagation is used in the original problem.
     This problem only differs in how the problem units are constructed.
-In this case there's an addition of 2 diagonal units Adding diagonal units did not warrant any changes to how constraint propagation is applied*
+In this case there's an addition of 2 diagonal units Adding diagonal units did not warrant any changes to how constraint propagation is applied.*

 ### Install